pydiverse/pydiverse.pipedag/docs/package/README.md

 ## Usage

-pydiverse.pipedag can either be installed via pypi with `pip install pydiverse-pipedag duckdb` or via conda-forge with `conda install pydiverse-pipedag duckdb -c conda-forge`.
+pydiverse.pipedag can either be installed via pypi with `pip install pydiverse-pipedag duckdb duckdb-engine` or via conda-forge with `conda install pydiverse-pipedag duckdb duckdb-engine -c conda-forge`.
 If you don't use duckdb for testing, you can obmit it here.
 However, it is needed to run the following example.

 ## Example